 Other people choose to put photos of something they're passionate about - their pets - and whilst we would prefer to see your face, it's something you could do if you're photo shy.

 Staff benefits

 Pay

-Payday for all Adur & Worthing employees is the 15th of every month (or the following Monday if this falls on a weekend).
-Your monthly payment is calculated for two weeks in arrears and two weeks in advance.
+Payday for all Adur & Worthing employees is the 15th of every month (or the next working day if this falls on a weekend or bank holiday).